LessaApolinario/books-crud/README.md

 ![ERD](./docs/Books.jpeg)

-## Como testar?
+## How to run?
-Use o comando a seguir no terminal: `docker-compose --env-file .env up -d`
+Use the following command in the terminal to start the containers: `docker-compose --env-file .env up -d`